Regulation of a single-server queue with customers who dynamically choose their service durations: Heterogeneous customers with balking

 Since $(t,s)\mapsto\tilde{V}(t,s)$ is nondecreasing in its first coordinate, then the expected benefit of the tagged customer from joining is nondecreasing in his type $t$.
 Therefore, an optimal entry fee $\pi^*$ exists if and only if $\Lambda(\pi;t^*)\leq0$ and $\Lambda(\pi^*;t)>0$ for every $t\in\left(t^*,t_{\max}\right)$.
 In particular, once $(t,s)\mapsto\tilde{V}(t,s)$ is increasing in its first coordinate, then for every $\pi$, $t\mapsto\Lambda(\pi; t)$ is increasing and hence there exists an optimal entry fee.

 \begin{remark} \normalfont When $\pi^*$ exists, the analysis which appears above implies that $p_{\pi^*}(\cdot)$ internalizes the externalities up to an additive constant $\pi^*$.
-That is, every customer who occupies the server for $s\geq0$ minutes, pays an entry fee $\pi^*$ plus the expected waiting time of other customers which could be saved if he reduced his service requirement to zero. \end{remark}
+That is, every customer who occupies the server for $s\geq0$ minutes, pays an entry fee $\pi^*$ plus the expected waiting time of other customers which could be saved if he did not join the queue (or joined the queue and reduced his service requirement to zero). \end{remark}